 Prior to conducting the study, we knew of no instrument specifically designed to categorize WBIs.
 We expected that our instrument would be continuously modified as we conducted the multi-pass unanimous consensus analysis.
-The first modification to the instrument came after the first 6 Websites were reviewed.
+The first modification to the instrument came after the first six Websites were reviewed.
 Specific wording in the communicate row of the L2 column was changed from "Learners form reasonable and logical argument to communicate explanations" to "Learners form argument to communicate explanations" to "Learners form argument to communicate explanations."
-The phrase "reasonable and logical" was viewed by the researchers as being a qualitative judgement and not a categorization description.
+We decided that the phrase "reasonable and logical" was a qualitative judgment and not a categorization description.

-In addition, after reviewing the first 6 sites, the researchers derived four column descriptors to guide classification decisions for each column.
-These descriptors represented the researchers' best first interpretations of what ratings in those columns represented philosophically.
+In addition, after reviewing the first six sites, we derived four column descriptors to guide classification decisions for each column.
+These descriptors represented our best first interpretations of what ratings in those columns represented philosophically.
 The four descriptors were,

-L2: Highly spontaneous and independent.
+- L2: Highly spontaneous and independent.

-L1: Independent but scaffolded.
+- L1: Independent but scaffolded.

-M1: Some freedom to make choices.
+- M1: Some freedom to make choices.

-M2: Highly controlled by design and materials.
+- M2: Highly controlled by design and materials.

-Row 4 in the table, "Learners evaluate their explanations in light of alternative explanations, particularly those reflecting scientific understanding," originally consisted of 3 columns in Olson and Loucks-Horsley.
+The fourth row in the table, Learners evaluate their explanations in light of alternative explanations, particularly those reflecting scientific understanding, originally consisted of three columns in Olson and Loucks-Horsley.
 It was unclear how these criteria aligned with our four-column continuum, however.
-First, we centered the columns in the table.
-Then we expanded the 3 criteria to 6 as we saw different ways WBIs directed or prompted learners to consider alternative explanations to their findings.
-The hypertext nature of the Web appeared to play an important role in how learners were prompted or directed to explore alternative explanations.
+Initially, we centered the columns in the table.
+Then we expanded the three criteria to six as we saw different ways WBIs directed or prompted learners to consider alternative explanations for their findings.
+The hypertext nature of the Web appears to play an important role in how learners are prompted or directed to explore alternative explanations.
 Table 3 illustrates how we recategorized this feature of inquiry.
 Examples that demonstrate how we divided the cells in the alternative explanations row are presented below.

 The presence or absence of hypertext links to alternative explanations separates the L side of the instrument from the M side of the instrument.
 WBIs that explicitly stated alternative explanations were classified as M2 in the alternative explanations row.
-For example, in KanCRN - How Does Your Cookie Crumble?

-(http://kancrn.kckps.k12.ks.us/cookie/gfurther\research.cfm), questions that identify possible moderator variables (see Borg & Gall, p.619) are presented to the learner.
+For example, KanCRN - How Does Your Cookie Crumble? (available online at http://kancrn.kckps.k12.ks.us/cookie/index.cfm) presents questions that identify possible moderator variables (see Borg & Gall, p.619):